Tom Riginos

-Thomas Anthony Riginos (born April 5, 1968) is an American baseball coach and former player, who is the current head baseball coach of the Winthrop Eagles.
+Thomas Anthony Riginos (born April 5, 1968) is an American baseball coach and former player, who is the former head baseball coach of the Winthrop Eagles.
 He played college baseball at Stetson University for coach Pete Dunn from 1987 to 1990.

 Playing career

 Riginos played at Stetson, earning four letters and serving as team captain in his senior season of 1990.
 He stole 61 bases in his college career and helped lead the team to three conference titles and three NCAA Regionals.
 In 1988, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League, where he was a teammate of Baseball Hall of Famer Jeff Bagwell.

 Early coaching career

 Riginos spent the 1991 season as an assistant at Countryside High School before earning an assistant coaching position at Eastern Kentucky.
 While working with the Colonel's hitters and outfielders, he earned a master's degree in Physical Education/Sports Administration.
 He then worked at Stetson as an assistant and recruiting coordinator.
 In his time with the Hatters under Pete Dunn, he recruited six future All-Americans and ten Freshman All-Americans.